 Give Back - Feel Good

-You've established yourself in your industry and now you're in the perfect position to guide those who are just starting.
-Through UONs various mentoring programs you have the opportunity to share your experience and wisdom.
+Looking to pass on your expertise?
+Through the University's various mentoring programs you have the opportunity to share your experience and wisdom.
 It's not just the mentees who benefit either - mentors often find themselves learning from the students they're guiding.

 Engage with students as they strengthen their leadership skills in this global-facing program.
 Help them achieve the Six Agilities that will prepare them for the future work force.

-Currently Seeking: Callaghan Alumni with min. four year's experience in their field.
+Currently Seeking: Callaghan Alumni with minimum four year's experience in their field.